scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 ## Reverse Path Refreshment

-When a client contacts a server, it is usually understood that it wants the server to use the reverse path to answer back.
+When a client and server communicate, return traffic should usually follow the same reverse path.
 If the server uses that path for a long period of time, the path will eventually expire.
-How to standardize the process of refreshment?
+How should the server determine the path for return traffic and at which layer?
+How to avoid this being a vector pf path hijackings?

-There are some relevant points we have identified for the discussion:
+There are some relevant points for the discussion:

-* In order to send data back to the client the server needs to store the path locally (analogous to storing the client's IP/TCP-port in an TCP/IP scenario).
+* In order to send data back to the client, the server needs to store the path locally (analogous to storing the client's 4-tuple in an TCP/IP scenario).

 * More generally, if multiple paths are used to contact the server, which one of those would be used to reply?
-Leave it to transport layer protocol, as in the case of QUIC-MP {{I-D.ietf-quic-multipath}}?
+Should this be responsibility of the transport protocol, as in the case of QUIC-MP {{I-D.ietf-quic-multipath}}?

-* How long before expiration should the client and server still use a path?
+* How long before path expiration should the client and server still use a path?
   The client can choose from paths that will not expire in a short period of time, but it does not control for how long the server will attempt to use it (i.e. how long it will take the server to send the complete response).